26 November 2019

 Most recently in 2018, Lola performed the American National Anthem at the White House for the Independence Day celebrations – again personally invited by President Donald Trump.

 Lola has also been teaching the tennis star Novak Djokovic to play the piano.
-Let's keep our eyes on that one!
-Take a look at their most recent lesson together in New York below.

 4. Emmy Award winner